 - A quote/statement by your nation’s leader regarding the issue, if available.

 Position papers must be sent to the chair of your committee no later than November 11th.
 All questions regarding position papers can also be addressed to the chair of your committee.
 They will be happy to help you!

-Click here for an example of a position paper by South Africa
+Click here for an example of a position paper by the Netherlands

-Click here for an example of a short position paper by Russia
+Click here for an example of a short position paper by Afghanistan

 Suggested sources for research: